lemonlaug/pitch-strategy/README.md

 Modeling
 ---------------------------
-This repository contains some preliminary attempts to create a data set useful for modeling pitching strategy.
+In this repository I've created a data set useful for modeling pitching strategy.
 We begin by creating a data set that includes all pitches and the pitches that preceded them.
-To begin with, we do a little modeling to show the differences among pitches in how likely they are to get a swinging strike.
+To begin, I made modelto show the differences among pitches in how likely they are to get a swinging strike.

 ![Swinging Strike Probabilities](plots/swinging_k_by_pitch_type.png)

-In the above chart, we plot the probability density of a swinging strike for four different pitches based on the location of the pitch in righty vs. righty scenarios.
+The above chart shows the probability density of a swinging strike for four different pitches based on the location of the pitch in righty vs. righty scenarios.
 Not surprisingly, there are big differences here: breaking balls are more effective low in the zone, whereas fourseam fastballs are effective high in the zone.
 All pitches have a kind of halo around the plate, getting swinging strikes on pitches in the heart of the plate is unlikely, but more likely for changeups, and curveballs, which is not surprising given that these pitches rely more on speed changes than location to deceive the hitter.

 But what is the effect of strategy?
 How does this story change based on setups?
-We can model this by looking at the difference between the overall probability densities and the probability densities associated with a particular setup pitch.
+A model can capture this by looking at the difference between the overall probability densities and the probability densities associated with a particular setup pitch.

 ![Effect of Setup Pitches on Strike Probabilities](plots/swinging_k_by_pitch_type_setup.png)